mautic/mautic-documentation/pages/09.contacts/04.manage-fields/docs.en.md

 ## Custom Fields

-The _Custom Fields_ page will let you view all existing Contact fields as well as any custom contact fields you have created.
+The _Custom Fields_ page will let you view all existing Contact fields as well as any custom Contact Fields you have created.

 ![Custom Fields](custom-fields.jpg)